apbonilauri/Bisphosphonates-CPG-SR/biphosphonate.md

-# **Clinical practice guidelines for patients using bisphosphonates: a systematic review**
+# **Clinical practice guidelines of bisphosphonate associated osteonecrosis of the jaw: a systematic review**

 ## Abstract